boatilus/storefront-go/README.md

 ## Introspecting the Schema

-The current schema, `2022-01`, is provided in the `schema/2022-01` directory.
-To use a different API version, use the [Apollo CLI](https://www.apollographql.com/docs/devtools/cli/) to introspect your store's Storefront endpoint with your access token provided as the `X-Shopify-Storefront-Access-Token` header.
+The current stable schema, `2022-01`, is provided in the `schema/2022-01` directory.
+To use a different API version, use the [Apollo CLI](https://www.apollographql.com/docs/devtools/cli/) to introspect your store's Storefront API endpoint with your access token provided as the `X-Shopify-Storefront-Access-Token` header.
 Code generation uses the JSON version:

 ```bash
 npm install -g graphql apollo